After a lifetime of soccer, Foxboro High's Sam Carpenter headed to Indiana University as a top football kicker recruit

-FOXBORO — Sam Carpenter has taken a different path to the football field than other Division I Power Five commits.
-But now it’s that path, perhaps a bit cleaner and crisper every time he addresses the football, which helps the Foxboro High senior appreciate every pressure-packed kick.
+FOXBORO — Sam Carpenter has taken a different path to the football field than other Division I Power Five recruits.
+But now it’s that path, perhaps a bit cleaner and crisper every time he addresses the football, that helps the Foxboro High senior appreciate every pressure-packed kick.

 Carpenter, an Indiana University commit, did not start playing football until his sophomore year.
 Soccer was his first love, starting at the age of four before becoming a striker that opponents feared.